 "It's been all Crystal Palace but then after a great bit of skill from Adama Traore Aston Villa are level.
 It's an unfortunate own goal from Pape Souare."

-"Ciaran Clark has to look at himself – is he really good enough for Aston Villa at the top level?
+- Quote Message: "Ciaran Clark has to look at himself – is he really good enough for Aston Villa at the top level?
 That’s a poor, poor mistake.
-Dann makes the jump and Clark doesn’t even attempt to get off the ground.”
+Dann makes the jump and Clark doesn’t even attempt to get off the ground.” from Paul Franks BBC WM 95.6 summariser at the game

 Almost a second for the hosts.
 A great, jinking run from Bakary Sako before he unleashes a powerful shot at goal, which Brad Guzan acrobatically tips over the crossbar.